Human history: World wars

-In the war's aftermath a League of Nations was formed in the hope of averting future international conflicts; and powerful ideologies rose to prominence.
-The Russian Revolution of 1917 created the first communist state, while the 1920s and 1930s saw fascist political parties gain control in Italy and Germany.
+In the war's aftermath, a League of Nations was formed in the hope of averting future international conflicts, and powerful ideologies rose to prominence.
+The Russian Revolution of 1917 created the Soviet Union, which would be known as the first communist state, while the 1920s and 1930s saw fascist political parties gain control in Italy and Germany.
 (Note: Some historians also classify Francoist Spain as a fascist regime.)
-The Soviet Union, during Joseph Stalin's rule from 1924 to 1953, committed countless atrocities against its own people, including mass purges, forced labor camps, and widespread famine caused by state policies.
+The Soviet Union, during Stalinist rule from 1924 to 1953, committed countless atrocities against its own people, including mass purges, forced labor camps, and widespread famine caused by state policies.

 Ongoing national rivalries, exacerbated by the economic turmoil of the Great Depression, helped precipitate World War II.
 In that war, the vast majority of the world's countries, including all the great powers, fought as part of two opposing military alliances: the Allies and the Axis.
-The leading Axis powers were Germany, Japan, and Italy; while the United Kingdom, the United States, the Soviet Union, and the Republic of China were the "Big Four" Allied powers.
+The leading Axis powers were Nazi Germany, Imperial Japan, and the Kingdom of Italy; while the United Kingdom, the United States, the Soviet Union, and the Republic of China were the "Big Four" Allied powers.

-The militaristic governments of Germany and Japan pursued an ultimately doomed course of imperialist expansionism.
-In the course of doing so, Germany orchestrated the genocide of 6 million Jews in the Holocaust, and of millions of non-Jews across German-occupied Europe, while Japan murdered millions of Chinese.
+The militaristic governments of Germany and Japan pursued imperialist expansionism.
+In the course of doing so, Germany killed 6 million Jews and millions of non-Jews under the rule of Adolf Hitler and the Nazi Party, while Japan murdered millions of Chinese.
 The war also saw the introduction and use of nuclear weapons, which brought unprecedented destruction and ultimately led to Japan's surrender.
 Estimates of the war's total casualties range from 55 to 80 million.

 Contemporary history

-When World War II ended in 1945, the United Nations was founded in the hope of preventing future wars, as the League of Nations had been formed following World War I. The United Nations championed the human rights movement, in 1948 adopting a Universal Declaration of Human Rights.
-Several European countries formed what would evolve into a 27-member-state economic and political community, the European Union.
+When World War II ended in 1945, the United Nations was founded in the hope of preventing future wars, as the League of Nations had been formed following World War I. The United Nations championed the human rights movement, in 1948 adopting the Universal Declaration of Human Rights.
+Several European countries formed what would later become the European Union.

 World War II had opened the way for the advance of communism into Eastern and Central Europe, China, North Korea, North Vietnam, and Cuba.
 To contain this advance, the United States established a global network of alliances.
-The largest, NATO, was established in 1949 and eventually grew to include 32 member states.
-In response, in 1955 the Soviet Union and its Eastern European allies formed the Warsaw Pact mutual-defense treaty.
+The largest, NATO, was established in 1949.
+In response, in 1955 the Soviet Union and its Eastern European allies formed the Warsaw Pact.